wix-incubator/sokoban/README.md

 * `maxRetries` - how many times to retry on the barrier before giving up

 ## Contribution
-This project is _very_ early stage and is undere heavy development.
+This project is _very_ early stage and is under heavy development.
 Please feel free to open issues for any missing functionality, etc.